Photographer Nathaniel Brunt talks art, technology, and representation

-In April, Brunt was external,awarded first prize in the Alexia Foundation’s Photography That Drives Change student award for his master’s research.
-He will use the prize to expand his photo project external,#Shaheed into a book, and spend a semester next year at Syracuse University.
-His work also won the external,2016 Portfolio Reviews Award at the CONTACT Photography Festival.
+In April, Brunt was awarded, external link, opens in new window first prize in the Alexia Foundation’s Photography That Drives Change student award for his master’s research.
+He will use the prize to expand his photo project #Shaheed, external link, opens in new window into a book, and spend a semester next year at Syracuse University.
+His work also won the 2016 Portfolio Reviews Award at the CONTACT Photography Festival.

 We spoke to Brunt about the evolution of his photography, and the changing roles of art and journalism in the 21st century.

 Having been to Kashmir five times now, how has your perception and depiction of the conflict changed?

 I went there as a photographer shooting in a classic way, looking for the events of the conflict.
 Over time, that really has changed more to trying to use the conflict to analyze much bigger changes: looking at the way war is represented through photographs in the 21st century.

 The other thing in that project was trying to draw attention to the limited and simplistic way we look at militancy in the Islamic world, as this kind of black-and-white situation—whereas the guys who are actually part of these groups are complex individuals who do things for a variety of reasons.

 My perception and approach of it when I went there was certainly one thing, and over time it’s definitely changed to taking a step back and looking at it as a much bigger picture.

 A lot of your work is about the representation of conflict, which is moving at such a fast rate.
 With that in mind, is the work you did in the summer different from what you did before?